California man convicted in torture of pot dispensary owner

 NEWPORT BEACH, Calif.
 (AP) - A California man was convicted Friday of kidnapping and torturing a marijuana dispensary owner who he believed had buried large amounts of cash in the desert.

 A jury in Newport Beach found Hossein Nayeri, 40, guilty of two counts of kidnapping and one count of torture.
-Jurors did not reach a verdict on a charge of mayhem or an enhancement that Nayeri personally inflicted injury in the torture count.
+Jurors did not reach a verdict on a charge of mayhem or and found not true an alleged enhancement that Nayeri inflicted great bodily injury in the torture count.

+Nayeri swayed his head slowly from side to side as the verdict was read.
+He is scheduled to be sentenced Oct.
+11.

-Authorities said Nayeri and three others abducted the dispensary owner from his Newport Beach home in 2012 along with his roommate’s girlfriend, believing the man had buried money in the desert.
+Authorities said Nayeri and three others abducted the dispensary owner from his Newport Beach home in 2012 along with his roommate’s girlfriend, mistakenly believing the man had stashed money in the desert.

 The abductors bound and tortured the man while demanding the money.
-His penis was cut off and he was burned with a blow torch before leaving him and the woman on the side of a desert road.
+His penis was cut off and he was burned with a blow torch before he and the woman were left on the side of a desert road.

 The man survived and testified at trial.